09 de May 2017

 Bogota, a must for retail heavyweights

-With its 6,000 m2 flagship store in Parque La Colina, and two more stores shortly to be opened in Centro Comercial Fontanar and Centro Comercial La Felicidad, H&M comes striding into the country’s fashion market, giving a significant boost to the textile industry in terms of design, price, quality and competition.
+With its 6,000 m2 flagship store in Parque La Colina, and two more stores shortly to be opened in Centro Commercial Fontanar and Centro Commercial La Felicidad, H&M comes striding into the country’s fashion market, giving a significant boost to the textile industry in terms of design, price, quality, and competition.

 But more than just a new brand, the arrival of H&M should be seen as a reaffirmation of Bogota and Colombia as a required market for retail heavyweights worldwide.